Bitcoin bridge

 The user withdrawal

 If the assigned operator does not fulfill the withdrawal request with an up-front payment (e.g. they do not have sufficient funds), a new operator is assigned after a timeout.
-Currently on testnet the timeout is set to be 2 days.
+Currently on testnet the timeout is set to be 64 blocks, or approximately 11 hours.

 The operator claim

 1. The operator creates a Claim Transaction on bitcoin.
-This transaction commits to the WFT TXID in which the operator paid the user, and it includes a single input from the operator's stake chain, with the correct deposit index — this input connects the operator's stake to the claim.
+This transaction commits to the Withdrawal Fulfillment Transaction TXID in which the operator paid the user, and it includes a single input from the operator's stake chain, with the correct deposit index — this input connects the operator's stake to the claim.
+Confirmation of the Claim Transaction starts a challenge period, during which anyone can submit a Challenge Transaction (described in more detail in the next section).
+On testnet, the challenge period is 36 blocks, or approximately 6 hours.

-3. If a challenge is submitted — a challenge can be submitted by anyone, and must be accompanied with the required amount of — the challenge-response game starts, which allows the protocol to determine who is at fault.
-If the challenge is correct (the operator submitted a false claim), the operator will not get the bridge payout and is eligible to lose their stake; if the challenge is incorrect, then the operator will get the bridge payout.
+3. If a Challenge Transaction is confirmed — a Challenge Transaction can be submitted by anyone, and must be accompanied with the required amount of — the challenge-response game starts, which allows the protocol to determine who is at fault.
+If the challenge is correct (the operator submitted a false claim), the operator will not get the bridge payout and is eligible to lose their stake; if the challenge is incorrect (the operator submitted a true claim), then the operator can spend the Payout Transaction at the end of the challenge period.

 The withdrawal flow is depicted by the following diagram: